Shigga Shay: 2010s: Early beginnings, LimPeh and impact on local culture

-ShiGGa had a few notable performances throughout his musical career.
-He was part of Singapore's National Day Parade 2015, leading one major rap segment.
-He was part of Sing50 concert and performed in the hip-hop segment with Apl.de.ap from the Black Eyed Peas.
+In 2015 Shay released his first full-length self-titled album.
+In 2015, he was part of Sing50 concert and performed in the hip-hop segment with Apl.de.ap from the Black Eyed Peas.
 During that year he also collaborated with Dick Lee during this performance.
 He was also part of the SG50 album, "Sing, Love", where he collaborated with Stefanie Sun in a duet titled "Simply Love" which they also performed live during the albums showcase.
-Other notable performances in 2015 include: SEA games 2015, Pink dot 2015, Digital fashion week 2015, the Shine youth Festival 2015.
+In 2017, Shay was also featured on Stefanie Sun's album on the song "Levitate (漂浮群岛)".